davidfmiller/davidfmiller.github.com/blog/_posts/2017-03-30-mysql-charset-emoji.md

 collation-server = utf8mb4_unicode_ci
 {% endhighlight %}

-(MySQL’s standard distribution for [macOS Sierra](http://www.apple.com/macos/sierra/) is located at `/usr/local/mysql/etc/my.cnf`, and on [Ubuntu](https://www.ubuntu.com) it’s found at `/etc/mysql/mysql.conf.d/mysqld.cnf`.)

-Restart `mysqld`, reconnect the client and the changes should have taken effect:
+Restart `mysqld`, reconnect your client and the character set preferences will be reflected:

-{% highlight shell  %}
+{% highlight sql  %}
 mysql> SHOW VARIABLES WHERE Variable_name LIKE 'character\_set\_%' OR Variable_name LIKE 'collation%';
 +--------------------------+--------------------+
 | Variable_name            | Value              |